redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 ## Adding new entries

-Use `XADD` with `*` for ID and that automatically generates timestamps plus fields and values.
+Use `XADD` with `*` for the ID to have Redis automatically generate a new ID for you consisting of a millisecond precision timestamp, a dash and a sequence number.
+For example `1656416957625-0`.
+Then supply the field names and values to store in the new stream entry.

 There are a couple of ways of retrieving things.
-You could give it a time range or you could ask for everything that's happened since a timestamp or ID that you specify.
-On one command you can ask for anything from 10:30 until 11:15 am on each day over a specified period of time.
+You can retrieve entries by time range or you could ask for everything that's happened since a timestamp or ID that you specify.
+Using a single command you can ask for anything from 10:30 until 11:15 am on a given day.

 ## Consumer groups